I’m ready for a summer slow down.

 Get into the woods or onto a local trail with your kids, friends or other people you love.
 Stretch your legs and marvel at how green and lush everything is.
 You leave everything behind when you step onto the dirt.
 The air smells different.
 Noises and views are new and different and a walk in the woods gives you a chance to reduce your stress with every step.

 If you want to make the most of lovely summer evenings, leave your phone at home.
 Seriously, leave home without it and see how it changes everything about how your experience.
-Trade constant connection, Googling and checking the weather for an opportunity for genuine connection to the people and world around you.
+Trade constant social media connection, Googling and checking the weather for an opportunity for genuine connection to the people and world around you.